 The Spain Non-Lucrative Visa offers non-EU citizens a Spanish residency visa, also known as the Non-profit Visa.
 It is designed for those with sufficient economic funds who wish to retire or live in Spain without working.
 Eligibility requires proving that you can comfortably support yourself in Spain through non-working income, such as pensions or rental income.
 The minimum monthly income requirement is €2,400, ensuring that applicants have enough financial resources to live in the country.

-While the Spain Golden Visa has ended, that does not mean it is the end to investing in an EU country.
-There still a several EU golden visas to choose from that have real estate investment options, start ups and innovation and more.
+While the Spanish Golden Visa has ended, that does not mean it is the end to investing in an EU country.
+For any investor looking for a plan B residency, there are several EU golden visas to choose from that have real estate investment options, start-ups, innovation, and more.

 As mentioned earlier, the Greek Golden Visa is set to expand and introduce the option to invest in start-ups, but the program offers permanent residency to non-EU investors who purchase real estate worth at least €250,000 or €500,000 in select areas like Athens and Santorini.
 There are no stay requirements, and family members, including spouse, children under 21, and dependent parents, are included.
 The visa allows travel across the Schengen Zone and can be renewed every five years as long as the property is maintained.